Rules and Regulations

 “We all know that many choreographers choose to include creative props or materials in their routines and I have seen some wonderful concepts over the years.
 Many times I receive calls and emails regarding the use of props and design questions if certain things are acceptable or can be used.
 My personal feelings regarding props are simple The Golden Rule “Do unto others as you would have them do unto you”.
 So I ask that you please take into consideration the other studios and their dancers when using props.
 If you were watching a number on stage and your dancers were next to perform and the stage was heavily littered or altered how would you feel?
 Dancers and teachers become upset and very timid to perform on a stage that has just been altered from its original condition.
 In most situations the studio refuses to perform until the stage is safe and clean for their dancers.
 Our staff can clean a stage to the best of our ability however that will not take away the mental fear for the dancers.
 So please consider others when using props or materials that might cause dancers to hold back and not dance “full out”.
 The fear of slipping or stepping on a nail or sharp object which might cause them to be injured while performing can be very intimidating.
 Thank you for taking this into consideration”.

-THE TRIBUTE TO DANCE AWARD will be presented to the studio with the HIGHEST SCORING number of the event from Small, Large and Lines and all ages combined from the Supreme Level ONLY.
-A $1,000.00 cash award will be presented to this routine.
+THE TRIBUTE TO DANCE AWARD is presented to the studio with the highest scoring group number of the event from Small, Large and Lines and all ages combined.
+One (1) for the Honor (intermediate) Level Group and One (1) for the Supreme (Advanced) Level Group.
+Each Studio will receive a $500 gift certificate.

 THE TRIBUTE TO MY PARENTS AWARD this heartfelt award will be decided by an essay submission from a dancer attending a Tribute Event.
 The essay must be sent to our office via email 10 days before the event.
 This essay must describe why you feel your parents should receive this award for things they have done for you during your years in dance.
 Remember you are writing this as a Tribute to your parents and this should be written by the dancer only and not shared with the parents.
 The parents who are selected by my family to receive this award will be invited on stage and portions of the essay will be read by the dancer to them for the first time.
 The winner will be announced during one of the award segments and will not be notified prior to the event.
 As a gift for their love, support and contributions to their children, Tribute will be returning all entry fees that were paid by the parents for the dancer who wrote the winning essay.
 A commemorative award will also be presented as a reminder of this special moment.
 One award will be presented at each regional event.

-At Tribute we prefer to NOT make revenue from the sale of videos and photos that are being purchased by studio owners, teachers and parents.
+At Tribute we do not have a video company at our events, therefore we do not live stream our events.
+From day one at Tribute, we have not charged a MEDIA FEE and prefer to NOT make revenue from the sale of videos and photos that are being purchased by studio owners, teachers and parents.
 We want to allow the studio owners to decide what is best for their families to provide important keepsakes for memories that are cherished.
 Each studio in attendance will be given FREE OF CHARGE photographer and video passes to use during the competition.
 All ID passes must be worn by the studio representatives at all times.
 Tribute reserves the right to inspect cameras brought into the theater at any time.
 Tribute has the right to revoke any photography or video pass at any time for any reason.
 Passes will be given to the studio owner at the event.

 Absolutely NO COACHING is allowed.